 Nueces Mosque Reconstruction Project

 Nueces Mosque was established as the first Mosque in Austin in 1977 by the UT Austin Muslim Students’ Association.
 It has served thousands of students over the past 45 years and has been a place for them to build long lasting connections with their faith, identity and community.
-Nueces Mosque is the only fully student-run Mosque in Texas helping students learn to love the Mosque and get involved in everything from upkeep to planning events to fundraising.
+Nueces Mosque is the largest fully student-run Masjid in the nation, helping students learn to love the Masjid and get involved in everything from property management to planning events to fundraising.

 The Nueces Mosque Reconstruction Project aims to address the needs of the rapidly growing Muslim community at UT Austin by replacing the current overflowing 100-year-old facility with a newer and larger facility to better accommodate the community’s current and future needs.